 When the Britax Frontier 90 was released, we did a quickie review of the new Harness-2-Booster Britax Frontier 90 with the ClickTight installation system.
 We have been given the opportunity to look more in-depth at the seat, and are excited to share it with you!

 When Britax announced the release of the new Frontier 90 and the Pinnacle 90, I will admit that I was pretty skeptical.
 As a CPST I’m used to sweating, struggling, and wrangling seats to get them installed properly.
-And that can only happen after figuring out whether to use lower anchors, or seatbelt and determining how the seat belt locks, if I need a locking clip, or if there is a lower anchors weight limit I need to account for.
+And that can only happen after figuring out whether to use lower anchors, or seat belt and determining how the seat belt locks, if I need a locking clip, or if there is a lower anchor weight limit I need to account for.

 Confusing, isn’t it?
 Thus my hesitancy – surely it couldn’t be that easy to install.
 I watched the videos, attended Britax webinars and slowly, I began to get excited.
 This kind of technology is a game changer – when seats are this easy to install, it increases the chances that they’ll be installed correctly the first time.